cnicsorg/cnics/README.md

+> :warning: Cnics is closed-source for now as it does not yet reach my bar of quality.
+Please bare with me.

 # Cnics Operating System

 **Cnics** (/ˈsiːnɪks/) is a modern, lightweight, and powerful real-time operating system inspired by **Multics** and **UNIX**, designed to embrace simplicity and efficiency.
 Written in **Forth** and **Rust**, Cnics features a compact architecture with an **interpreted kernel** and real-time batch processing capabilities.